Like many of my fellow Los Angelinos, I am a fan of

 That is a TON of numbers for a sports game! and this is where my inner nerd giggled a little.

-2nd.
-Hierarchy of metrics.
+The hierarchy of metrics.

 I am still not sure if the WIN count is factored in at all or does it not matter since it gets converted into PTS anyway.
 Can a team have more WINs but less PTS than another team?
 In that case, does the WIN count trump the PTS?

 Either way, for the sake of team USA, it doesn’t matter.
-What mattered for us was that even though it looks like we tied with Portugal in terms of W/D/L count and PTS, the next metric on the hierarchy that comes into play was the Goal Difference.
+What mattered to us was that even though it looks like we tied with Portugal in terms of W/D/L count and PTS. the next metric on the hierarchy that comes into play was the Goal Difference.
 In which case we have 0 (we scored as many times as we were scored on) while Portugal’s GD was -3.
 Fascinating.

 So now that I learned why team USA is moving on – I am left wondering how each soccer team (futbol club) views and strategizes each game using these metrics like a business would.
 I wouldn’t be surprised if there’s someone on the team dedicated to crunching the numbers in figuring out what the target outcome of each match should be throughout the playoff.
 Factoring in the strength/weaknesses of the opponents, next match up, and the current standing of the team.
 It’s not hard to imagine that the team with a sound insight to all this have an additional advantage to simply having the best team in the world.

 What do you think?
 Did you draw the same conclusion that soccer teams use these metrics to influence their play strategy?
 If so, do you have a set of business metrics that drive your business strategy?
-What does it look like and how is it similar / different?
+What does it look like and how is it similar/different?